-Parking along the 101 is free and fairly easy to find in the off-season, but summers find parking, as expected, more difficult.
+Parking along the 101 is free and fairly easy to find in the off-season, but summers find parking, as expected, more difficult for beach-goers.

 Children attend 1 of 2 elementary schools depending on their grade – they both have great reputations from what residents have told me, and from reviews on the Internet.
 Older students attend San Dieguito Union High School District.